shreeyasharma1804/notes/misc/Linux.md

 RequiredBy=network.target             # When the current service is enabled, it is added as a symlink to /etc/systemd/system/multi-user.target.requires/default.service.
 As soon as network.target service is active, this service will be started, but if this service stops, network.target is not considered loaded
 ```

+- Before and After are the only dependency ordering declarations
+- Wants and Requires start the dependency as well.
+But no ordering is guaranteed
+- WantedBy and RequiredBy decide what happens when the service is enabled
+- Defining a user in this service means that the command will be executed as that user but the service will be managed via the root user

 #### Timer unit

 ```bash